ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 -- LICENSE file in the root directory of this source tree.
 -->

-CQL was designed as a precompiled addition to the SQLite runtime system.
-SQLite lacks stored procedures, but has a rich C runtime interface that allows you to create any kind of control flow mixed with any SQL operations that you might need.
+CQL was designed as a compiler for the SQLite runtime system.
+SQLite lacks stored procedures but has a rich C runtime interface that allows you to create any kind of control flow mixed with any SQL operations that you might need.
 However, SQLite's programming interface is both verbose and error-prone in that small changes in SQL statements can require significant swizzling of the C code that calls them.
 Additionally, many of the SQLite runtime functions have error codes which must be strictly checked to ensure correct behavior.
 In practice, it's easy to get some or all of this wrong.

-CQL simplifies this situation by providing a high level SQL language not unlike the stored procedure forms that are available in client/server SQL solutions and lowering that language to "The C you could have written to do that job using the normal SQLite interfaces."
+CQL simplifies this situation by providing a high-level SQL language not unlike the stored procedure forms that are available in client/server SQL solutions and lowering that language to "The C you could have written to do that job using the normal SQLite interfaces."

-As a result, the C generated is generally very approachable but now the source language does not suffer from brittleness due to query or table changes and CQL always generates correct column indices, nullability checks, error checks, and the other miscellany needed to use SQLite correctly.
+As a result, the C generated is generally very approachable but now the source language does not suffer from brittleness due to query or table changes, and CQL always generates correct column indices, nullability checks, error checks, and the other miscellany needed to use SQLite correctly.

 CQL is also strongly typed, whereas SQLite is very forgiving with regard to what operations are allowed on which data.
 Strict type checking is much more reasonable given CQL's compiled programming model.

->NOTE:
->CQL was created to help solve problems in the building of Meta Platforms's Messenger application, but this
+> NOTE: CQL was created to help solve problems in the building of Meta
->content is free from references to Messenger.
+> Platforms's Messenger application, but this content is free from references to
+> Messenger.
 The CQL code generation here is done in the simplest mode with the
->fewest runtime dependencies allowed for illustration.
+> fewest runtime dependencies allowed for illustration.

 ### Getting Started